cmmid/cmmid.github.io/ncov/airport-screening.md

 *Last updated: 27 January 2020*

 We have created an [interactive tool](https://cmmid-lshtm.shinyapps.io/traveller_screening/) to illustrate the effectiveness of traveller screening.

-The research has been published in [Eurosurveillance](https://www.eurosurveillance.org/content/10.2807/1560-7917.ES.2020.25.5.2000080)
+The paper has been published in [Eurosurveillance.](https://www.eurosurveillance.org/content/10.2807/1560-7917.ES.2020.25.5.2000080)